 Obviously, there's much more to knowing about your style and type when choosing a career.
 The short quiz above is just a peek into the process, one that offers some general suggestions.
-If you'd like to know more about your career type, drop by the Career Counseling Center in Room 14 of Nassau Hall (Building M) for a free booklet called Understanding Yourself and Your Career.
+If you'd like to know more about your career type, drop by Career Counseling, in Room 19 of Nassau Hall (Building M), for a free booklet called Understanding Yourself and Your Career.
 You may also want to make an appointment to see a career counselor.

 Step One: Know Yourself and Engage in Self-Assessment

 To know yourself in a professional sense, you need to identify your interests, strengths, work values and personality style.

 Need Help?
 Make an appointment to see a career counselor, take a vocational interest